astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

 ##### Summary

-Exposes static methods to load profiles from the disk.
+Exposes static methods to load profiles from the file system.

 <a name='M-MFR-Settings-Profiles-Providers-Actions-Obtain-ProfileCollectionFromFile-System-String-'></a>
 ### ProfileCollectionFromFile(pathname) `method`